jpfitzinger/tidyfit/cran-comments.md

 ## Summary of changes

+This version adds new regression methods: Bayesian ridge and Bayesian lasso (using 'monomvn'-package).
+In addition, a number of improvements are made to the internal functions:

+- Bugfix: add 'index' and 'group' columns to the 'mask' vector for 'sliding_index' CV and 'group_*' CV methods.
+This ensures that the columns are automatically removed from the regression.
-- Change method (.model.hfr) for compatibility with upstream package updates
+- Add a resid() method for BMA regression.
-- Bugfix: unnest.tidyfit.models missing struc
-- Minor adjustments in response to upstream package deprecation warnings
+- Minor adjustments in response to upstream package deprecation warnings.
+- Unit testing with testthat.
+- Improved error handling and CV efficiency.

 ## R CMD check results